davidhoness/sstv_decoder/README.md

 ## What is Slow Scan TV?

-SSTV is a picture transmission method to transmit and receive static pictures via radio.
+SSTV is a picture transmission method for transmitting and receiving static pictures via radio.
 Similar to a fax machine, or a 90s dial up modem, SSTV is an analogue signal that resembles a high pitch cacophony of bleeps and screeches.
 It uses frequency modulation, where the signal frequency shifts up or down to designate pixel brightness and colour.
 A transmission consists of horizontal lines of pixels, scanned from left to right.

-The International Space Station has a long history of transmitting SSTV signals and these instructions show you how to receive them using just a Raspberry Pi computer and an RTL-SDR USB dongle.
+The International Space Station has a long [history](https://www.spaceflightsoftware.com/ARISS_SSTV/archive.php) of transmitting SSTV signals and these instructions show you how to receive them using just a Raspberry Pi computer and an RTL-SDR USB dongle.

+Why use a Raspberry Pi?
+This could be done using a desktop PC or Mac however you often need to leave the receiver running overnight, waiting for the ISS to fly over your location, and it's usually easier to tie up a Raspberry Pi with this task than your main utilitarian computer that you use all the time.

 ![image](https://www.spaceflightsoftware.com/ARISS_SSTV/uploads/28614.jpg)